docker/docs/ee/ucp/interlock/usage/sessions.md

 ---
-title: Persistent (sticky) sessions
+title: Implement persistent (sticky) sessions
 description: Learn how to configure your swarm services with persistent sessions using UCP.
-keywords: routing, proxy
+keywords: routing, proxy, cookies, IP hash
 ---

-# Implementing persistent (sticky) sessions
 You can publish a service and configure the proxy for persistent (sticky) sessions using:

 - Cookies
-- IP Hashing
+- IP hashing

 ## Cookies
 To configure sticky sessions using cookies: